smartdevicelink/sdl_evolution/proposals/NNNN-DisabledSoftbuttons.md

  </struct>
 ```

-For buttons that can be subscribed to, add a parameter to `ButtonCapabilities` to let the app knows that the ability is possible.
+For buttons that can be subscribed to, add a parameter to `ButtonCapabilities` to let the app know that the ability is possible.
 ```xml
 <struct name="ButtonCapabilities">
     .